MahsaSeifikar/wikihow-data-pipeline/README.md

  `scrapy runspider src/data/wikihow_scraper.py
 `
 ## ETL
-In order to prepare a structured dataset for data scientists, we run `wikihow_trend_etls.py` which convert all html file in a specific day to CSV file.
+In order to prepare a structured dataset for data scientists, we run `wikihow_trend_etls.py` which convert all html files in a specific day to CSV file.
 Each processed CSV file contains the following columns:
 1. title
 2. last update date
 3. date of publishing